bsdpot/potluck/consul-tls/README.md

 The VAULTTOKEN parameter is for an issued token with permissions to obtain certificates from the ```vault``` cluster.

 The GOSSIPKEY parameter is to enable custom gossip encryption and defaults to a standard key.
 Do not use this key in production.

+The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

 # Usage